Neil Conti: Early life

+Career

+After completing a diploma in graphic design, Conti moved to London, where his musical apprenticeship included a range of styles such as reggae, calypso and funk.
+Among the early bands in which he drummed were Linx, Tropicana Steel Band, Kokomo and Combo Passe as well as various recording sessions with such artists such as Pauline Black and Carl Douglas.
+In a 1988 interview, he listed Stix Hooper of the Crusaders and Ronnie "Diamond" Hoard of Ohio Players as among his drumming influences.

 In late 1983, Conti joined Prefab Sprout as drummer after hearing Paddy McAloon being interviewed on Richard Skinner's show on BBC Radio 1 and calling the office of Kitchenware Records to offer his services.
 He remained a member of the band for the next decade and featured on their successful studio albums Steve McQueen, From Langley Park to Memphis, Protest Songs and Jordan: The Comeback.
 With Prefab Sprout, he toured the UK and Europe and was acting as the band's live MD by 1990.
 Conti considered Protest Songs a personal highlight, declaring "I would also probably put it up there near the top if someone asked which drumming performances I have been happiest with.
 It's one of the few albums I have done where I can bear to listen without flinching from 'hearing that bit that I could've done better'".
 Conti did not appear on Andromeda Heights (1997), Prefab Sprout's sixth album that followed several years of inactivity, but he rejoined the band for their 2000 tour.

-During his tenure with Prefab Sprout, Conti also became a session musician, playing on records by many well known artists.
-He backed David Bowie in 1985 sessions that produced "Absolute Beginners" and "That’s Motivation".
-He featured on further Bowie recordings – "Dancing in the Street" with Mick Jagger, "Chilly Down" and "Thru' These Architects Eyes" – and played in Bowie's band for his Live Aid set in July 1985.
+During his tenure with Prefab Sprout, Conti also became a session musician, playing on records by many well-known artists.
+He backed David Bowie in the 1985 sessions that produced "Absolute Beginners" and "That’s Motivation" for the Absolute Beginners soundtrack.
+He featured on two further Bowie recordings – "Dancing in the Street" with Mick Jagger and "Chilly Down" – and played in Bowie's band for his Live Aid set in July 1985.
 In late 1987, Conti performed with Level 42 on their USA tour after Phil Gould departed the band.
 In 1993, he released Funky Drums From Hell, an album of soul grooves intended for sampling.